Dissipative continuation for ground-state preparation at chemical transition states: Introduction

 Tensor network methods and quantum algorithms for ground state preparation have now matured to the point at which we can obtain accurate ground states at equilibrium geometries~\cite{zhai2026classicalsolutionfemoco, Goings_2022}.
 Our algorithm amplifies the utility of this capability to prepare ground states at reactants and products, given that the real difficulty in accurately modeling quantum chemical systems is obtaining accurate TS ground states, and thereby accurate energetics, during bond breaking/bond forming.
-Our algorithm allows quantum computers to probe bond breaking/bond forming which is the very essence of chemistry, thus opening up an entirely new class of chemical problems with provable quantum advantage.
-This provides further evidence supporting an affirmative answer to the long-standing question of whether verifiable exponential quantum advantage exists in quantum chemistry for certain regimes~\cite{Lee_2023}.
+Our algorithm allows quantum computers to probe bond breaking/bond forming, which is the very essence of chemistry, thus opening up an entirely new class of chemical problems with provable quantum advantage.
+This work identifies a structured regime in which dissipative continuation yields polynomial overhead beyond equilibrium ground-state preparation~\cite{Lee_2023}.

 Our protocol is designed for the common setting where high-quality states are available at equilibrium geometries but degrade near the TS.
 Instead of requiring a fresh, high-overlap guiding state at the hardest geometry, we assume a warm start at an easy geometry (e.g., reactant or product minimum) and transport it along the discretized reaction coordinate by repeatedly applying a dissipative cooling primitive at intermediate geometries.
 Operationally, each step combines (i) maintaining a consistent orbital gauge along the path (so that successive Hamiltonians are compared in a smooth frame) and (ii) applying an engineered open-system map that contracts toward the instantaneous low-energy sector.
 This shifts the state-preparation burden from ``guessing'' the TS ground state to ``stabilizing'' a transported warm start as correlations strengthen along the path.